Windsor Terrace, Brooklyn • Between 7th & 8th Ave

 The Block Today

-Timmie married Marrianne.
 He grew up across the street.
 She grew up around the corner.
+They married each other and never left.

 December 16, 1960